ibmresilient/resilient-community-apps/fn_pulsedive/doc/README.md

 * Query Pulsedive by an IP address, a DNS, a threat name or alias, or a feed name and organization
 * Search Pulsedive for all indicators, threats, or feeds, using a variety of search filters

-Result summaries will be written to an Incident Note, and details will be written to an Incident attachment.
+Result summaries will be written to an Incident Note and details will be written to an Incident Attachment.

 ---